ocpi/ocpi/OCPI.md

 #### request
 message contains:

- * evse-id: Unique identifier of the EVSE that is attached to the session of the user
+ * evse_id: Unique identifier of the EVSE that is attached to the session of the user
  * List of [start-datetime + max-power (in watts)]
- * tariff-type (specified in the  CDR  format, it is a string of 2 characters)
+ * tariff_type (specified in the  CDR  format, it is a string of 2 characters)

 The EVSE is part of the message to specify the controller in use by this user.
 The unique EVSE number is given via the NDR interface the moment a session starts.
 As long as the session is active, the EVSE id is connected to Contract ID using the charge point.